 The sortable table below can help you identify the best states for social workers as you explore average salaries for different social work subfields.
 See how your state compares to the national average for each social work specialty with our easy-to-sort table.

 |StateUS Average||Child, Family & School Social Worker Salary$49,448||Healthcare Social Worker Salary$57,704||Mental Health & Substance Abuse Social Worker Salary$49,151||All Other Social Worker Salary$60,596|

 Resources for Social Work Students

-- Association of Social Work Boards ASWB's website features a searchable database with links to licensing boards and applicable laws for social workers, along with information about all levels of social worker state licensure examinations.
+- Association of Social Work Boards ASWB's website features a searchable database with links to licensing boards and applicable laws for social workers, along with information about social worker state licensure examinations.

-- Clinical Social Work Association CSWA advocates legislatively for its members and provides clinical practice information and resources, legal and ethics consultations, and discounted liability insurance.
+- Clinical Social Work Association CSWA advocates for members and provides clinical practice information and resources, legal and ethics consultations, and discounted liability insurance.
 Students can join for just $25 a year.

 - Council on Social Work Education CSWE offers leadership positions, publications, and a directory of accredited social work degree programs, along with networking events and meetings.
 The website features a resource section for students who pay discounted dues.